 But yours may be higher or lower depending on how competitive your industry and products are.

-Amazon will likely come up with genuine ways to manage the growing demand for advertisers with more inventory, but they can only go so far.
+The first trend, among Amazon Trends, is that Amazon will likely come up with genuine ways to manage the growing demand for advertisers with more inventory, but they can only go so far.
 Customers are already bothered by the number of sponsored ads in search results, so they can’t increase those and still refer to a customer-centric company.

 Regardless of increasing costs, you can focus on the ad format that best aligns with your advertising goal: